This program is open to qualified adult students that meet the following program requirements:

 - For the tuberculosis screening, the QuantiFERON Gold blood test or a two-step PPD skin test will be accepted (2nd step must be given 2-4 weeks after 1st step).
 If positive results, submit a clear chest x-ray (within 5 years).

 - Two MMR vaccinations (measles, mumps, and rubella) or a positive titer for all 3 components.
 If rubella immunization was received prior to May 1973, a titer should be drawn, as the immunization may need to be repeated.

-- The Hepatitis B series is a set of three vaccinations given over a period of nine months and should be started prior to the beginning of the program in order to meet clinical requirements.
-Proof of a positive titer must be submitted.
+- The Hepatitis B series should be started prior to beginning the program in order to meet clinical requirements.
+Proof of the series and a positive titer must be submitted.
 If titer is negative, student must get another 3-shot series and an additional titer with positive results.